Back to Blog Home

 However, every webinar — and every piece of content for that matter — should have a “Just One Thing” takeaway.
 It’s the central premise of your content and the foundational message you want every attendee to take away from your event.

-Frame your narrative around just one thing and make sure it’s carried throughout your presentation.
+Centralize your narrative, and make sure it’s carried throughout your presentation.

 Step 4: Structure Your Presentation